HRT, the Pill and cancer risk

 Hormone replacement therapy (HRT)

 HRT is taken by women going through the menopause to help reduce symptoms, such as hot flushes, night sweats and mood changes.
-It works by increasing the amount of oestrogen, which naturally drops during the menopause, in the body.
+It works by increasing the amount of oestrogen in the body, which naturally drops during the menopause.

 There is strong evidence that taking HRT increases the risk of breast, womb and ovarian cancers.
-However, this increase is only slight – fewer than 2,000 cases of cancer are thought to be preventable in the UK if everyone avoided taking HRT, compared with nearly 25,000 cases that could be prevented by maintaining a healthy weight.
+However, this increase is only slight – fewer than 2,000 cases of cancer are thought to be preventable in the UK if everyone avoided taking HRT.

 A woman’s exact risk is dependent on the type of HRT being taken, how long it is taken for and how strong the dose is.